aerospike/aerospike-graph-service/firefly-spark-bulk-loader/README.md

 * Java 11+ installed (for building & running locally)
 * CSV files containing vertices and edges to be loaded in [Gremlin data format](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-format-gremlin.html)
   - These can live locally or in an AWS S3 bucket
-* A running instance of Aerospike.
+* A running instance of Aerospike
 * `.properties` configuration file for Firefly configured to use that instance

 ### Configurations